RedaGrace/Classifying-TikTok-Videos-Using-Machine-Learning/README.md

 **Conclusion**

 This model can benefit TikTok human moderators by reducing the backlog of user reports and prioritizing them more efficiently.
+A machine learning model would greatly assist in the effort to present human moderators with videos that are most likely to be in violation of TikTok's terms of service. >> Increase user satisfaction